 Public speaking.
-Just the thought of having to get on stage inspires anxiety-fueled questions like:
+Just the thought of having to get on stage inspires anxiety-fueled questions such as:

 - What if the audience doesn’t like my speech?